jennynicoleaustin/udemy-react/S23 Next JS/meetups/S23 Nextjs Notes.md

   - guaranteed to run on every incoming request
     - downside is that you need to wait for the data to be loaded/pre-rendered every time.
     - useful when you can code that updates all the time, but cumbersome if your data only updates at given intervals or rarely.

+V. 356 Params for SSG Data Fetching
+- getStaticProps(context)
+  - the context key here does NOT have res or req but DOES have PARAMS